The Team

 Saif is an ENT-Head & Neck Surgeon interested in bringing in the advantages of technology for better surgical outcomes.
 An Avid Tennis & Basketball player who loves to travel when he can.

-Muhammad Uzair Khalid is a third-year MD/MSc student at the University of Toronto with an interest in general surgery, artificial intelligence, and liver transplantation.
-A firm believer in translating research into practice, Uzair is contributing in our lab towards the validation of a GoNoGo AI model within the setting of known bile duct injuries.
+Uzair is a first year general surgery resident at the University of British Columbia with an interest in artificial intelligence, and liver transplantation.
+A firm believer in translating research into practice, Uzair led the validation of a GoNoGo AI model within the setting of known bile duct injuries.

 No Bio content available.